trustedlogin/trustedlogin-connector/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.15.0 on September 4, 2023 =

+- Added support for the FreeScout help desk.
+Requires installing the [FreeScout TrustedLogin Module](https://github.com/trustedlogin/freescout-module)
+- Added support for logging into multiple sites when the same Access Key is used on multiple sites (when a license key is shared)
+- Set required length for an Access Key when submitting the form
+- Added an error notifying when the Access Key is invalid
+- Updated to display the Site Access menu item when the user has a support role
+- Delete the log file when Reset All is performed
+- Refactored the help desk provider classes

 = 0.14.0 on May 25, 2023 =